PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-12 05:07:57
+Last updated: 2024-04-12 05:09:04
-Random Quote: Our thinking is shaped by dualism.
-Entrance, exit.
-Black, white.
-Good, evil.
-Everything appears as opposite pairs.
-But that’s wrong. - H.G.
-Tannhaus
+Random Quote: There is no creature on earth half so terrifying as a truly just man.  -  Varys